pjmseixas/docu-connector/README.md

 ## Prerequisites

-It is assumed that you already have access to a demo/sandbox DocuSign account, and are able to perform the one-time authentication as the user you wish to impersonate within your Mule flow - see the "Provide Consent" section below.
+It is assumed that you already have access to a DocuSign account, and are able to complete the one-time consent process described below.

 ## Installation